Books We Dig:

 Fighting Forward

-This was a gift and I devoured it.
+Easy page turner!
 It’s light, relatable, nurturing, and motivating.

 -